aravindmp/googleanalytics/README.md

 # googleanalytics
-Add the Google analytics tracking file to your sharepoint site
+Add the Google analytics tracking file to your Office 365 sharepoint online site